SCHEME OVERVIEW

 The board is responsible for the overall governance, monitoring and strategic direction of UCEM, working together with the Executive Team to ensure that the charity achieves the objectives defined in our Royal Charter and that we operate in compliance with all legal and regulatory requirements, including the Office for Students (OFS), the Charity Commission and Ofsted.
 In addition to this, the board contributes to ensuring that our institution meets the expectations of the Higher Education Code of Governance.

-You will bring your experience as a previous student and your knowledge of the sector to directly contribute to the future of UCEM by attending 4-8 board meeting per year.
-These are held remotely at present, although they will be held at the UCEM Horizons office in Reading once the COVID-19 situation allows.
+You will bring your experience as a previous student and your knowledge of the sector to directly contribute to the future of UCEM by attending 4-8 board meetings throughout your time as a Board Apprentice.
+You will also have the opportunity to observe the sub-committees at work.
+Board meetings are held in person at our UCEM office in Reading or in London.
+Sub-committees are held remotely.

 ELIGIBILITY